CLUEbenchmark/DataCLUE/README_en.md

 ###### 2.2 Data volume limitation: The total dataset size of training set and validation set cannot exceed 30,000 samples.

-### **3.Competition time: October 14, 2021 - January 12, 2022**

-1) Registration start and deadline: October 14, 2021-December 07, 2021
-2) Preliminary round: October 14, 2021-December 14, 2021.
-   - The top 80 and surpassed Data-centric's baseline to enter the semi-finals.
-The initial players will also receive data and model analysis reports (referred to as value-added services)
-3) The training set & validation set are provided: October 14, 2021;
-   - The submission portal is open: October 15, 2021; Online scores are updated once a day at 22 o'clock.
-4) Semi-finals: December 17, 2022-January 8, 2022.
-   - The top 15 players in the semi-finals will enter the online judging for online defense.
-5) Online review: January 16, 2022 (2pm-5pm).
-   - Final score: online score * 0.65 + online plan review * 0.35 Online program review: The program review is scored by examining the novelty, practicability and expressiveness of interpretation and defense of the submitted solutions by the participating teams, and scored by 5 review teachers; Each team has 10 minutes to explain the plan and 5 minutes to answer questions.
-The program review will be conducted in a live broadcast method.

 ### 4.Self Evaluation（f1 score）